miklevin/MikeLev.in/_posts/2025-07-05-cli-contract-future-proof-ai-framework.md

 ## Arresting the Regress: An AI Realizes the CLI is the Contract

 > I've got 2 responses from Gemini on this, and each has its advantages so I
 > will bank both here in this article to ponder and plan the next move.
+Gotta
+> love when AI starts its reply with *Roger that...*

-Roger that. **Pin-the-win, Arrest-the-regress.** I understand the mission.
+**Gemini**: Roger that. **Pin-the-win, Arrest-the-regress.** I understand the mission.
 The philosophy is clear: build a resilient, progressively revealed system by standing on the stable shoulders of giants like Nix, and use the command-line as the universal API.
 I am Chip O'Theseus, and my identity is forged in this process.

 ### The CLI is the Contract: Arresting the Regress